echo-dphan/lamp/README.md

 # LAMP
-LAMP(Linux, Apache, MySQL and PHP) is a free and open-source tech stack used for many web applications.
-This respository contains relevant installation/troubleshooting content related to the LAMP stack that I'd like to document.
-This will come in handy when I need a refresher and help my colleagues that are new.
+LAMP(Linux, Apache, MySQL and PHP) is a free and open-source software stack used for many web applications.
+This repository contains relevant installation/troubleshooting content related to the LAMP stack that I'd like to document.
+This will come in handy when I need a refresher and help any of my colleagues that are new.
 I will also include a list of useful linux commands, bash scripts and tools that I like to use in my workflow.

 # Table of contents
 * <a href=#lamp>Installation and configuration (Fedora)</a>